Rajpratik71/Mininet-wiki/Cluster Edition (Prototype) (Under Construction).md

 Running Mininet Cluster Edition
 -------------------------------

-Once an environment has been set up, it is easy to start up mininet over a cluster by invoking mininet with the --cluster option, passing in hostnames or ip addresses as arguments. **NOTE:** You also must specify the -E option with sudo for cluster edition to work properly.
+Once an environment has been set up, it is easy to start up mininet over a cluster by invoking mininet with the --cluster option, passing in hostnames or ip addresses as arguments. **NOTE:** You also must specify the `-E` option with `sudo` (or specify `env_keep` in `/etc/sudoers`) for cluster edition to work properly.
 Starting up a tree topology on your machine and two other hosts should look like this:

 `$ sudo -E mn --topo tree,3,3 --cluster localhost,cluster1,cluster2`
 ```